lewagon/dotfiles/01-Ruby/04-Hash-Symbols/02-Modeling-with-Hash-part-II/README.md

 ## Key learning points

-- How do you get a value that is stored in an `Array` within a `Hash`?
+- How do you retrieve a value stored in an `Array` within a `Hash`?
 - Which data structure would you use to store animal names, alphabetically sorted?
 - Which data structure would you use to store animal names and colors?